 5. A Few Unconventional Places To Hang A Hammock

-If we’re thinking out of the box here, here’s a list of a few places not commonly associated with hanging hammocks, but do the job just as decently.
+Thinking out of the box – here’s a list of a few sturdy building structures and areas not commonly associated with hanging hammocks, but do the job just as decently when you have no trees around.
 These include:

 Under A Deck